MystenLabs/seal/docs/UsingSeal.md

          deprecated_derivation_index: 0
 ```

-- To import the client master key into a new key server, transfer the previous key server object to the new key server owner.
-The new key server owner can now update to its own URL.
+- To import a client master key into a different key server, first transfer the existing key server object to the target server’s owner.
+After completing the transfer, the new owner should update the object’s URL to point to their key server.

 Here's an example `Sui CLI` command assuming we are exporting <KEY_SERVER_OBJECT_ID_0>: